adithya-s-k/Storyblocks/README.md

-# Text to Visual Narratives

-Welcome to Text to Visual Narratives, an extraordinary generative AI project that brings your stories to life through stunning visuals.
-By leveraging the power of OpenAI for text generation and Stable Diffusion with LORA for image generation, this project transforms your prompts into captivating narratives presented in a video format.
+# Story Block

-Harnessing the capabilities of OpenAI's text generation model and the cutting-edge Stable Diffusion with LORA for image synthesis, Text to Visual Narratives empowers you to explore uncharted territories of storytelling.
-Simply provide a prompt, and watch in awe as the project crafts a unique story accompanied by vivid visuals that breathe life into your words.
+Story Block is an open-source project that utilizes generative AI to transform text into visual narratives.
+By combining OpenAI's text generation model and Stable Diffusion(Automatic1111) with LORA for image synthesis, this project allows users to explore new frontiers of storytelling.

-This readme will guide you through the installation process, explain the usage of the project, and provide customization options to tailor your experience.
-We encourage you to experiment, unleash your imagination, and witness the magic of your stories transforming into captivating visual journeys.

-Let your creativity take flight with Text to Visual Narratives and immerse yourself in the realm of AI-generated storytelling like never before.
+## Features

+- Transforms text prompts into captivating video narratives with vivid visuals
+- Uses cutting-edge AI technology for text, image, video  generation like OpenAI , Automatic1111 and ElevenLabs
+- Customizable options to tailor user experience

+## Installation

+To install Story Block, follow these steps:

+1. Clone the repository to your local machine.
+2. Run the `main.ipynb` notebook

+## Usage

+To use Story Block, simply provide a text prompt and watch as the project generates a unique story accompanied by stunning visuals.
+Users can customize their experience by adjusting various parameters such as image style and animation speed.

+### **Todo list**

+- [x]  complete video compilation pipeline
+- [x]  add stable diffusion support for image generation
+- [ ]  add automatic1111 APIs
+- [ ]  Add support for flashcards
+- [ ]  Convert it into a Python file
+- [ ]  Add Gradio
+- [ ]  Add Colab notebook

+## Contributing

+We welcome contributions from the community to help improve Story Block.
+To contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch and make your changes.
+3. Submit a pull request.

+## License

+Story Block is licensed under the MIT License.
+See `LICENSE` for more information.

+## Contact

+If you have any questions or comments about Story Block, please reach out adithyaskolavi@gmail.com